-When RAID-5 subdisks are moved and replaced, the new subdisks are marked as STALE in anticipation of recovery.
+When RAID-5 subdisks are moved and replaced, the new subdisks are marked as stale in anticipation of recovery.
 If the volume is active, the vxsd command may be used to recover the volume.
 If the volume is not active, it is recovered when it is next started.
 The RAID-5 volume is degraded for the duration of the recovery operation.

 Any failure in the stripes involved in the move makes the volume unusable.
 The RAID-5 volume can also become invalid if its parity becomes stale.

-To avoid this occurring, vxsd does not allow a subdisk move in the following situations:
+To avoid a volume becoming unusable, the vxsd command does not allow a subdisk move in the following situations:

-- a stale subdisk occupies any of the same stripes as the subdisk being moved - the RAID-5 volume is stopped but was not shut down cleanly; that is, the parity is considered stale - the RAID-5 volume is active and has no valid log areas
+• A stale subdisk occupies any of the same stripes as the subdisk being moved.

+- The RAID-5 volume is stopped but was not shut down cleanly; that is, the parity is considered stale. - The RAID-5 volume is active and has no valid log areas.

-Only the third case can be overridden by using the -o force option.
+Only the third case can be overridden by using the -o $\,$ force option.